Daiver/NumGrind/README.md

 I created it for educational purposes

 Currently NumGrind in active development.
-Not for production now.
+It is not for production now.

 Pull-requests are welcomed